-We, at Word Refiner, understand how important it is to have an error free manuscript.
-With over 40 years of experience, we have found that homonyms give almost every writer fits and difficulties.
+I understand how important it is to have an error free manuscript.
+With over 40 years of experience, I have found that homophones give almost every writer fits and difficulties.
 The correctly spelled word in the wrong context will not be flagged by most spell-checkers.
 Thus creating a hidden error that your reader will find if you don’t.
 Word Refiner is dedicated to uprooting all of these concealed mistakes and providing the document free of spelling errors that you want and deserve.
+I find these errors in 95% of published books.

 Now onto the new episode!